Your data is yours.

 Clever Together is the trading name of Clever Together Lab Limited.
-Our company is based in the United Kingdom and all our activities are conducted within the European Union and European Economic Area.
+Our company is based in the United Kingdom and all our activities are conducted within the United Kingdom, the European Union and the European Economic Area.

 When delivering the National Staff Survey and the Staff Friends and Family Test on behalf of our NHS clients, we further collect all the information that is nationally mandated.
 This includes your gender, ethnicity, age, sexual orientation, religious beliefs and disability status.
 Moreover, during these conversations, we may also collect your mailing address (work or home) to send you the survey in a physical form (if you are not easily contactable via email).

 Clever Together does not and will not collect:

 In most cases, Clever Together operates as a data processor on behalf of your employer.
 Usually, your employer has a legitimate interest to process some of your data, and you will need to confirm this with them directly.
 If you need our help in doing so, please write to us at firstname.lastname@example.org and we will point you in the right direction.

 ‘Legitimate interests’ is defined in GDPR (article 6 (1)(f)) and DPA(2018) as “processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.”